carbon-language/carbon-lang/clang/README.txt

 Parser:
  * C90/K&R modes.
 Need to get a copy of the C90 spec.
  * __extension__, __attribute__ [currently just skipped and ignored].
+ * A lot of semantic analysis is missing.

-Parser Callbacks:
+Parser Actions:
- * Enough to do devkit-style "indexing".
  * All that are missing.

-Parser Actions:
- * All.
  * Would like to either lazily resolve types [refactoring] or aggressively resolve them [c compiler].
 Need to know whether something is a type or not to compile, but don't need to know what it is.
+ * Implement a little devkit-style "indexer".

+AST Builder:
+ * Implement more nodes as actions are available.
+ * Types.

 Fast #Import:
  * All.